gailo22/gailo22.github.com/_posts/2017-12-17-kubernetes-bare-metal-cluster-centos7.markdown

 ```

-### Install a pod network - Fannel
+### Install a pod network - Flannel
 We can choose from many network plugins.
-In this case I choose Funnel, so install it using kubectl.
+In this case I choose Flannel, so install it using kubectl.
 ```
 kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/v0.9.1/Documentation/kube-flannel.yml